 You can buy the simplified issue whole life insurance if you are between the ages of 45 to 85 years old.

 The best funeral insurance offers immediate coverage, meaning there is no waiting period.
 Burial insurance with no waiting period offers first-day coverage.
-If you die after the policy is in force 100% of the death benefit will be given to your beneficiary.
-Call us if you’re looking for burial insurance for parents.
+If you die after the policy is in force, 100% of the death benefit will be given to your beneficiary.
+Call us if you’re looking for burial insurance for your parents.

 This policy is best for people with severe health conditions.